toolkit-for-ynab/toolkit-for-ynab/docs/feature-list.md

 Makes the account names smaller so that you can see more of the account names and fit more on the screen.

+## Add Copy Transactions to Activity Modals

+Adds a button to copy transactions displayed in the various Activity Modals (Budget and Reports pages).

 ## Allow Resizing of Side Menu

 Allows the Side Menu on the left to be resized.
 Resizing also allows longer account names to show up completely.